pew1906/SoundSeal-Integrated-Audio-Fingerprinting-Watermarking-System/README.md

-# Integrated Audio Fingerprinting and Watermarking using PERTH and AUDF
+# Integrated Audio Fingerprinting and Watermarking using PERTH and AUDIFY

 ## Overview